 Ensure (verb) means to make sure of something, e.g. “The Technical Committee defines its method to ensure the International Standard is suitable for the intended use”.

-Use “fewer” for things you can count and use “less” for things you cannot count, e.g. fewer test samples but less test equipment, fewer days but less time.
+Use “fewer” for things that can be counted and use “less” for things that cannot be counted, e.g. fewer test samples but less test equipment, fewer days but less time.

 Contractions such as it’s, they’ll and they’d create an informal tone and are not appropriate for ISO documents.
 Use the full forms instead.

 “Respectively” is an adverb that is often misused.
 It means “in the order given” and is only used if the sentence would be unclear without it.
 For example:

 - “Samples 1 and 2 shall contain 100 ml and 50 ml of ethanol, respectively.”

 In this case, “respectively” is used to attribute each of the two values individually to the two samples in the order in which they appear, i.e. sample 1: 100 ml, sample 2: 50 ml.